 Students will submit images and writing to document their inquiry-guided investigation through practice, experimentation, and revision:

-- A minimum of 15 digital images that include works of art and design and process documentation.
+- 15 digital images that include works of art and design and process documentation.

 - Typed responses to prompts, providing information about the questions that guided their investigation and how they practiced, experimented, and revised, guided by their questions.